distillpub/post--activation-atlas/README.md

 smooth zoom between gridsizes

 ## Done
-add 3d slides for intro
-no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small
+add "reset" to layer tour (and possible zoom buttons) add 3d slides for intro no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small